tartakynov/nvr-sync/README.md

 ## Docker Compose

+> [!IMPORTANT]
-> **Important:** Both containers must mount the SSD and HDD to the **same paths** inside the container.
+> Both containers must mount the SSD and HDD to the **same paths** inside the container.
 The sync script creates absolute symlinks from SSD to HDD — if mount paths differ between containers, Frigate won't be able to follow the symlinks.

 ```yaml
 services:
   frigate: